mervetuccar/Graphical-Presentation-of-Information-Using-Racket-and-Its-Libraries/README.md

 # Graphical Presentation of Information Using Racket and Its Libraries
 ##Lapsus OPL S15 Final Project
+##Authors:
 ###Alex Nevers and Merve Tuccar

 ##Overview
 This project uses multiple Racket libraries to present an aesthetically pleasing and informative presentation on military grade A.I.
+Slideshow, sound and pict Racket libraties are used in this project.

 ![alt text](http://i.imgur.com/Go3FJHt.png "Logo Title Text 1")

-##Concepts Demnstrated
+##Concepts Demonstrated
 (FILL IN HERE)

 ##External Technologies